skovy/skovy.dev/content/blog/using-code-generators-to-share-and-document-best-practices/index.md

   - javascript
 ---

-Photo by [Karsten Würth](https://unsplash.com/photos/w_a40DuyPAc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on Unsplash

 When working with React, components can be written in a number of ways as [functional](https://reactjs.org/docs/components-and-props.html#functional-and-class-components), [class](https://reactjs.org/docs/components-and-props.html#functional-and-class-components) or [pure](https://reactjs.org/docs/react-api.html#reactpurecomponent) components.
 In the majority of use cases, they can be used interchangeably.
 Sprinkle in Redux and decide which file(s) the [presentational and container](https://redux.js.org/basics/usagewithreact#presentational-and-container-components) components live along with the mapping functions.
 Consider adding TypeScript and choosing between a type or interface.
 What about file structure, naming conventions and _maybe_ a few more libraries?
 The result is a growing set of permutations that ultimately produces the same output.

 Engineers building new components have to make the same set of decisions repeatedly.
 Reducing the burden of making those decisions would save time and energy for the important pieces, like building a great interface.
 Code generators are a great way to automate this.
-It saves both time and energy, ensures consistency across components, serves as a single source of truth documentation for both new and existing engineers, as well as reduces the necessary communication to get everyone\* _immediately_ \*up to speed on the current conventions.
+It saves both time and energy, ensures consistency across components, serves as a single source of truth documentation for both new and existing engineers, as well as reduces the necessary communication to get everyone _immediately_ up to speed on the current conventions.

 ## 📦 What are code generators?